KARTHIKKUCHAN/Air-Bnb-Data-Analysis-Project/Readme.md

 ## Project Overview
 This project provides a comprehensive data analysis and business intelligence dashboard for Airbnb property and booking data spanning from 2023 into early 2026.
 The goal is to analyze booking trends, revenue generation, occupancy rates, and host performance to provide actionable insights for property management and strategic decision-making.

 The analysis is built on a robust data model and features interactive dashboards that track performance across different neighborhoods, property types, and time periods.
-The final visual report is available in the **end to end project_3.pdf** file[cite: 3].
+The final visual report is available in the **end to end project_3.pdf**.

 ## Data Architecture: The Star Schema Model
 The foundation of this project is a Star Schema data model, which is optimized for querying large datasets and building efficient Business Intelligence dashboards.
 The dataset consists of one central fact table and four dimension tables: